Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 12 slide

-Ishtar Gate (6th century BC) The powerful rectangular volume of the Ishtar Gate, enlarged by square-shaped jagged towers with an arched passage between them - the so-called Hittite portal - was covered with dark blue tiles.
-This blue bulk was somewhat softened by the monotonous alternation of relief: golden yellow, depicting sacred bulls, and milky white, recreating the beasts of the god Marduk, fantastic creatures with a small horned head on a serpentine neck, with front lion and hind eagle paws.
+Ishtar gate (6th century BC) The powerful rectangular volume of the Ishtar gate, enlarged with square jagged towers with an arched passage between them - the so-called Hittite portal - was covered with dark blue tiles.
+This blue mass was somewhat softened by the monotonous alternation of the relief: golden-yellow, depicting sacred bulls, and milky-white, recreating the beasts of the god Marduk, fantastic creatures with a small horned head on a serpentine neck, with front lion and hind legs of an eagle.

-The processional road that led from the gate to the sanctuaries was framed by a wall, also lined with tiles.
-Roaring coffee-colored lions with luxurious red manes and grinning mouths walked majestically across their turquoise field; their measured gait seemed to echo the procession of people to the temple.
+The procession road, which led from the gates to the sanctuaries, was framed by a wall, also lined with tiles.
+On their turquoise field, roaring coffee-colored lions with a luxurious red mane and baring mouth majestically stepped; their measured gait, as it were, echoed the procession of people to the temple.

 15 slide